italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

   .. note::
    The Credential Issuer declares the Credential types it intends to issue, each anchored to its Rulebook, and its integration with the relevant Authentic Sources is authorized where needed.

+The Supervisory Body also approves the claims, the schemas and the Credential types before they are registered in the registries, and that approval is a precondition of the :ref:`onboarding-system:Claim Registration`, of the :ref:`onboarding-system:Schema Provisioning` and of the :ref:`onboarding-system:Credential Type Registration`.

 The identity proofing of the Wallet-Relying Parties MUST be carried out by the Registrar according to [`ETSI TS 119 461`_], and the verification of the entitlements MUST follow Annex III of [`CIR2025/848`_].
 Within IT-Wallet the identity proofing is applied to every entity that onboards, including the entities that do not operate in the EUDIW Trust Framework, even where it is not strictly required for them.